- Australia is experiencing the effects of global climate change.

 Most of the changes observed over recent decades will continue into the future.
 Projections suggest that for Australia:

 - hot days will become hotter and more frequent

 - the time in drought will increase across southern Australia

 - extreme rainfall events will become more intense

 - oceans will become more acidic.

-The NSW and ACT Regional Climate Modelling (NARCliM) project provides regional climate projections of future changes in temperature, wind and rainfall across NSW and the ACT.
+The NSW and Australian Regional Climate Modelling (NARCliM) project provides regional climate projections of future changes in temperature, wind and rainfall across NSW and the ACT.
 This will help us to plan for the impacts of climate change on health, settlements, agriculture, weather extremes and services, such as water and energy supplies.